Andrea Sisco Has a Deadly Habit

-Today, Andrea is co-owner since 2004 with good friend Connie Anderson of Armchair Interviews, a leading review website that has logged millions of views in just a few years.
+Today, Andrea is co-owner with good friend Connie Anderson of Armchair Interviews, a leading review website that has logged millions of views in just a few years.
 In fact, Armchair Interviews was quickly recognized four times in a row on the Writer's Digest Best 101 Websites for Authors from 2006 through 2009!
 Andrea Sisco knows about writing.

 Word has it that Andrea is completing a book that will guide authors in how to get from the bottom of the reviewer's stack to its top in short order.
 This should be another top flight literary accomplishment to go with A Deadly Habit.

-From from publication to mid-2010, A Deadly Habit quickly sold out three separate printings of the original.
+From publication to mid-2010, A Deadly Habit quickly sold out three separate printings of the original.
 It was followed by a Kindle® edition and a Large Print edition.
 A hardback version is also a leading seller and is found frequently on eBay already as a collectible.
 Perhaps we will see a film of the story in the future!.

 Watch Out for That Nun!